Monitoring your Cash Flow

 - If you’d like to choose this option, you can download the spreadsheet here.
 Be sure to only key into the pink boxes, and start a new version regularly so you are consistently looking 90 days ahead.

-- A ‘bolt-on’ to your Xero and Quickbooks, Fluidly is super-simple to set up and will stay up to date as you do any bookkeeping on your software.
+- A ‘bolt-on’ to your Xero system, Xero Analytics Plus is super-simple to set up and gives you a cashflow projection for up to 90 days.

 - No duplication of effort between Excel and your bookkeeping system, reducing the risk of errors and requiring little extra time.